 - Heads/base voltage mismatch: 12 V heads on a 6 V base (or vice versa) won’t meet runtime—match labels.

 - Overloading the battery: added remote heads push beyond 90-minute capacity; either downsize spacing or choose a higher-watt base.
+Never assume spare capacity—always verify total emergency light watts against the unit rating.

 - Line mis-tap: dual-voltage units wired to the wrong input lead; always confirm lead selection and breaker voltage.

-Voltage Checklist (Spec & Install)
+Voltage & Wattage Checklist (Spec & Install)

 - Confirm AC input (120/277 V or universal) on charger label.